ub-victor/Smart-Intrusion-Alert-and-Audit-System-Using-PLSQL-Triggers-and-Logs/documentation/Phase2_Report.md

 # Phase II Report

-(Business process modelling and explanation)
+(Business process modelling / get the picture in the Screenshort folder )